The 15 Best Japanese Restaurants In Sydney

 Location: 38-52 Waterloo St, Surry Hills, NSW 2010 Ph: (02) 9698 2797

 There’s an extensive selection of cold and hot dishes, making Izakaya Fujiyama a great choice all year round.
-With happy hour every day excluding weekends, this restaurant is perfect for enjoying some of your favourite dishes, whether that be from the kitchen or the bar.
+With Happy Hour every day excluding weekends, this restaurant is perfect for enjoying some of your favourite dishes, whether that be from the kitchen or the bar.

 On the hunt for a tipple with a view?
 These are our favourite Rooftop Bars in Sydney